datakreese/deep-learning-challenge/README.md

 - Accuracy: 72.4%

 # Application
 Stakeholder opinion would be needed to determine whether this model is fit for deployment.
 The non-profit would need further risk analysis for the loss of more than 25% of it's investments having unexpected outcomes.
+Deploying an supervised ML model would allow us to cluster the applications and notice more patterns for success.